 Answers are available on WebMD too, there are many you tube videos where many uncertified, Unregistered people are suggesting many things which is the domain of professionals only.

 If you limit yourself to thinking that Financial planning is all about making investments, then you are wrong.
-With this thought you are exposing yourself to Misbuying, which is more depressing that misselling as you have no one to put blame on to.
+With this thought, you are exposing yourself to Misbuying, which is more depressing than misselling as you have no one to put blame on to.

 Hope I am clear.